tinnaratA/git-branching/README.md

-# git-branching
+# Git Branching Model

-Tutorial repository for git branching model
+  Tutorial how to use git branch right.
+The tutorial will give you common understand<br>
+  How to use git branch properly .